Contents

 Site Visits

-Project validation and verification must incorporate site visits to project facilities in accordance with the requirements of ISO 14064-3, 6.1.4.2, including, at minimum, site visits during validation and initial verification to the DAC Project and storage site.
+Project validation and verification must incorporate site visits to project facilities in accordance with the requirements of ISO 14064-3, 6.1.4.2, including, at minimum, site visits during validation and initial verification, to the DAC Project and (if applicable) storage site.
 Verifiers should, whenever possible, observe operation of the capture and storage processes to ensure full documentation of process inputs and outputs through visual observation and validation of instrumentation, measurements, and required data quality measures.

 A site visit must thereafter occur at least once every 2 years at each location.

-Verifier Qualifications & Requirements
+Verifier Qualifications and Requirements

 Ownership

 CDR via DAC and subsequent storage is often a result of a multi-step process (such as capture, desorption, CO2 transport, CO2 temporary holding, CO2 injection or reaction, etc.), with activities in each step sometimes managed and operated by different operators, companies, or owners.
 When there are multiple parties involved in the process (e.g. if capture and storage are undertaken by different entities), and to avoid double counting of net CO2e removals, a single Project Proponent must be specified contractually as the sole owner of the Credits.
-Contracts must comply with all requirements defined in Section 3.1 of the Isometric Standard.
+Contracts must comply with all requirements defined in the Ownership Section of the Isometric Standard.

 Additionality